Krishnanjaly/camper-cafe-design/README.md

 # ☕ Camper Cafe Menu

 A stylish and responsive café menu built using **HTML** and **CSS**.
-This project was created as part of a web development learning module and is inspired by the [freeCodeCamp](https://www.freecodecamp.org/) curriculum.
+This project was created as part of a web development learning module.

 ## 🧾 Features